🦈 Why Do Sharks Float? The Science Behind Their Buoyancy

 🌊 Opening Dive

 Sharks are among the ocean’s most formidable creatures, yet they face a unique challenge: staying afloat without the gas‑filled swim bladders used by most bony fishes.
-As cartilaginous fishes, sharks achieve near‑neutral buoyancy through a combination of oil‑rich livers, lightweight skeletons, and hydrodynamic lift.
+As cartilaginous fishes, many sharks approach near‑neutral buoyancy through a combination of oil‑rich livers, lightweight skeletons, and hydrodynamic lift.
 Near‑neutral buoyancy reduces the energy required for steady cruising, while slight negative buoyancy can provide advantages for gliding, burst swimming, and maneuverability during hunting.
-Unlike gas bladders, which expand and compress with depth due to pressure changes, liver oil volume is relatively stable compared with seawater, making oil‑based buoyancy advantageous across a wide range of depths.
+Unlike gas bladders, which expand and compress with depth due to pressure changes, liver oil volume changes far less with pressure than gas in swim bladders, making oil‑based buoyancy advantageous across a wide range of depths.
 The illustration below shows how bony fishes use a gas‑filled swim bladder, while sharks rely on an oil‑rich liver.

 🐠 Species-Specific Adaptations